10 Strategies To Promote Curiosity In Learning

 The stages of curiosity come from the learner in an inside-out pattern.

-This is a crucial distinction; It means it doesn’t happen by dangling flashing, singing and dancing carrots in front of students.
+This is a crucial distinction; It means it doesn’t happen by dangling flashing, singing, and dancing carrots in front of students.
 Rather, curiosity stems from past experience and current knowledge, then leaps out as the neocortex seeks patterns it recognizes, then rewards itself with dopamine when it finds something it either understands or seeks to understand, branching out to new domains, applications, and opportunities for transfer.

 “A good question can…force the uncomfortable but transformational cognitive dissonance that can help create thinkers.”

 But how does one ’cause’ curiosity?
-This is the challenge of instructional design, lesson design, curriculum mapping, project-based learning templates, and
+This is the challenge of instructional design, lesson design, curriculum mapping, project-based learning templates, and a thousand other factors.

 Any modern movement in progressive learning systems should at the absolute minimum be aware of what tends and does not to tend to stimulate curiosity, and how its surplus and absence can affect the learning experience overall.
 Curiosity can be seen as part of the student themselves rather than a kind of ‘brain emotion’: the student, their unique curiosities, and their patterns of self-direction as they seek to understand things because their brain wants to understand.